Split Unlearning: SISA Split Unlearning

-Algorithm~\ref{algo:sul-labels} gives the workflow of public split unlearning with \textbf{Strategy 1}, specifically designed for scenarios that need strong compatibility for label-sharing and non-label-sharing.
-The algorithm takes as input the number of clients-$ k $, the number of epochs for client model retraining $ N $, the number of epochs for server model updating $ M $, and the initiating client-$ k $, and outputs the updated predicted label.
-It works in three main steps as follows:
+Our \textbf{G1} ensures that only the clients requesting unlearning need to participate, while others remain uninvolved.
+We give below the workflow of SISA split unlearning in \textsc{SplitWiper} (cf. Algorithm~\ref{algo:sul-labels} in \textbf{Appendix}~\ref{appendix_algo}) The algorithm takes as input the number of epochs for client model updating $ N $, the number of epochs for server model updating $ M $, and the initiating client $k$ who proposes the requirement for unlearning, and outputs the updated predicted label on the $Concat(\mathcal{F}_u^k, \mathcal{F}_u^s)$.
+It works in three steps as follows: